Creating Headings on MS-Word

 How To Create Headings And Subsections On MS-Word

 This article gives a detailed explanation of how to create professional headings and sub-headings on Microsoft Word.
-In academic writings, proper use of headings and sub-headings makes reading interesting and enhances ease of understanding.
+In academic writings, proper use of headings and sub-headings makes reading exciting and enhances ease of understanding.

 Creating Academic Headings And Subsections